 Founded in 1994, Running Pony is the largest full-service production and post-production company in Memphis.
 Our goal is to help you reach your goal.
 The quality you demand…the service you expect….a price you can afford….and the results you need.
 With a staff of 24, 11 networked editing systems, and a 6,000-square-foot facility, we can handle any project….all under one roof, and with our own team.
 You don’t have to waste time trying to assemble a crew and find support personnel.
 You don’t have to fret about booking edit time and meeting your deadline for delivery of the final cut.
 We’ve got you covered.

-Running Pony, the largest video production and post-production company in Memphis, TN, is now seeking applications for unpaid, academic-credit internships for the Summer 2018 semester.
+Running Pony, the largest video production and post-production company in Memphis, TN, is now seeking applications for unpaid, academic-credit internships for summer.
 Candidates chosen for this position will have an opportunity to work alongside the company’s staff in the creation of corporate videos and commercials, and assist in a variety of tasks in the production and post-production process.
 Those interested in production may spend more time working with the crew in the field, while those interested in post-production may spend more time working with the company’s video editors and producers.

 Requirements for an internship include:

 • Current enrollment as a student in an academic institution